-White House blocks news organizations from press briefing
+White House blocks CNN, other news organizations from press briefing

 CNN and other news outlets were blocked Friday from an off-camera White House press briefing, raising alarm among media organizations and First Amendment watchdogs.

-The New York Times, the Los Angeles Times and Politico were also excluded from the meeting, which is known as a gaggle and is less formal than the televised Q-and-A session in the White House briefing room.
+The New York Times, the Los Angeles Times, Politico and BuzzFeed were also excluded from the meeting, which is known as a gaggle and is less formal than the televised Q-and-A session in the White House briefing room.
 The gaggle was held by White House press secretary Sean Spicer.

 In a brief statement defending the move, administration spokeswoman Sarah Sanders said the White House "had the pool there so everyone would be represented and get an update from us today."

-However, four of the five major television networks -- NBC, ABC, CBS and Fox News -- were invited and attended the meeting, while CNN was blocked.
-The conservative media organizations Breitbart News, The Washington Times and One America News Network were also allowed in.
+The pool usually includes a representative from one television network and one print outlet.
+In this case, four of the five major television networks -- NBC, ABC, CBS and Fox News -- were invited and attended the meeting, while only CNN was blocked.

+And while The New York Times was kept out, conservative media organizations Breitbart News, The Washington Times and One America News Network were also allowed in.

+Asked whether CNN and The New York Times were blocked because the administration was unhappy with their reporting, Spicer responded: "Because we had it as pool, and then we expanded it, and we added some folks to come cover it.
+It was my decision to expand the pool."

 The Associated Press and Time magazine boycotted the briefing because of how it was handled.